Saint Agnes, Early Christian Martyr

 The most influential of her suitors was angered by this event, and convinced the judge to order Agnes executed.
 Spectators wept to see the young and beautiful virgin, hampered by fetters, joyfully making her way to the place of execution.
 The executioner had secret orders to make one last attempt to persuade her to deny Christ and live.
 Again, Agnes refused.

 Finally, with a trembling hand, the executioner beheaded this most famous of martyrs.
 Agnes went to meet Jesus, who she loved more than life.
-She was buried on the Via Nomentana, just outside of Rome, and the Christian emperor Constantine erected a church in her honour about the year 350.
+She was buried on the Via Nomentana, just outside of Rome, and the Christian emperor Constantine erected a church in her honor about the year 350.

 For centuries, an annual celebration blesses two lambs at the altar in this church where her relics lie.
 The lambs are then sent to a cloister and raised.
 Their wool is used to make the palliums sent by the Pope to archbishops.
 The palliums are worn around the archbishop's shoulders as symbols of the sheep carried by the Good Shepherd.